Henry C. Warmoth: Governor

 Warmoth signed a weak bill to integrate access to public facilities, but he vetoed a more extensive one that would penalize owners of public places and vehicles who failed to provide equal service to blacks and whites.
 Historian Francis Byers Harris thought his veto of the public accommodations bill was crucial in eroding his political base.
 Harris wrote in 1947, "Negroes had their hearts set on this law, and Warmoth sowed a seed of distrust which grew into enmity for the man they had helped elect."

 In consequence, Republicans developed severe internal conflicts.
 A division arose between the Warmoth-Pinchback faction, supported by many Creoles of color who had been free before the war, and what was called the Custom House faction, led by Stephen B. Packard, a US Marshal, and James F. Casey, Collector of the Port of New Orleans and brother-in-law to President Grant.
 Although Warmoth had helped William Pitt Kellogg gain legislative election as a US Senator, he became allied with Packard, as did Oscar Dunn, lieutenant governor and African-American leader of many Republican ward clubs in New Orleans.

 By 1871, every local convention turned into a fracas.
 The Custom House wing of the Republican Party took control of the state convention, enforced by state militia.
 Warmoth's supporters had to assemble in a convention of their own.
 That winter, the governor seized control of the statehouse from his opponents by using the state militia forces outfitted with bayonets for protection.
 Warmoth's leadership was strained.

 Believing that President Grant supported his enemies, Warmoth joined the Liberal Republican Party that was seeking a reform candidate for president.
 When it endorsed Horace Greeley and the Democrats adopted Greeley as their presidential candidate, the governor carried his influence to Greeley's side.
 In state politics, that meant endorsing the Fusionist-Democratic ticket of John McEnery in the 1872 gubernatorial election.
 Such a step alienated Warmoth from any black Republican support that he still had, including that of Pinchback.
 None of them trusted Democrats to protect equal rights, whatever the politicians professed.
 Fraud and violence accompanied the election, and its results were contested.

 Both McEnery and William Pitt Kellogg, the official Republican candidate, declared victory and held inaugurations.
 The Warmoth-appointed Returning Board declared McEnery as victor.
 Republicans established a separate Returning Board, which certified Kellogg.

 Ultimately, Grant supported Kellogg's Republican candidacy.
 The Republican-controlled legislature filed impeachment charges against Warmoth for his actions during the 1872 election.
 Only 35 days before the end of his term, he was suspended from office, as called for by Louisiana law for impeached officials, pending the outcome of a state senate trial.
-Pinchback was sworn in as the first governor of African descent in the United States.
+Pinchback was sworn in and became the second acting African-American governor in U.S. history.
 With the end of Warmoth's term soon reached, Warmoth was allowed to leave office and no impeachment trial was held.